Snapchat/KeyDB-docs/docs/commands.md

 #### Return:

-Bulk String Reply: the element being popped from `source` and pushed to `destination`.
-If `timeout` is reached, a Null reply is returned.
+Bulk String Reply: the element being popped from `source` and pushed to `destination`.If `timeout` is reached, a Null reply is returned.

 #### Pattern: Reliable queue